OkieOth/reactTests/r_zwei/README.md

 This is a second react example based on r_zwei

-It integrates react-router and redux
+It integrates react-router and use a redirect

 ... still in progress